Find Suboxone Detox Information with our 24/7 Hotline:

 • Nausea and vomiting

 Users who try to inject suboxone will experience withdrawal symptoms immediately because the naloxone will block the effects of any opiate in your system.
-When people quit using suboxone, they will experience withdrawals once the drug has left their system, and these symptoms will last for about five days.
+When people quit using suboxone, they will likely experience withdrawal once the drug has left their system, and these symptoms could last for five days or more.

-By entering a residential detox, you will be in an environment where you can be supported and kept comfortable as you quit using suboxone.
-There will also be medical supervision in case anything untoward happens during the withdrawal period.
-By going to detox, you greatly increase your likelihood of entering recovery, so it important to at least consider this option.
+By entering a residential detox, you could find yourself in an environment where you can feel supported and comfortable as you quit using suboxone.
+In a reputable residential detox, there should be medical supervision in case anything untoward happens during the withdrawal period.
+By going to detox, you could increase your likelihood of succeeding in treatment and entering recovery, so it important to at least consider this option.

-You can contact us now to find more information about a suboxone detox program that is right for your needs.
+You can contact us now to find more information about suboxone detox programs that may be right for your needs.